stutzsolucoes/taffyGroup/README.md

 Each group result have below properties:

-- group : An array contains values of「GROUP BY」columns.
+- group : An array contains values of "GROUP BY" columns.
-- result : An array contains records that match「group」property.
+- result : An array contains records that match "group" property.
-- count : The length of the array in「result」property.
+- count : The length of the array in "result" property.

 Actually group result will looks like below: